in

 hawkmoth

-Adult moths.
 The hawk moth is a mottled grayish or brownish moth with a large, furry body.
 White zigzags appear on the rear wings and orange or brownish spots on the sides of the abdomen.
-The hawk moth has long, narrow gray wings and a wingspan up to 4- to 5-inches.
+The hawk moth has long, narrow gray wings and a wingspan of up to 4- to 5 inches.
 The moth flies mostly at twilight and can hover hummingbird-like in the air to sip nectar from deep-throated flowers.
 The hawk moth lays eggs on the underside of tomato-family crops and weeds.

 In autumn, hornworms pupate forming a hard shell.
 The pupae rest in the soil over the winter three or four inches below the surface.